 Gambling has been going on whether the other stakeholders wanted to admit it or not.
 This isn’t a huge change for people who already gambled on sports.
 It’s a much bigger change for the casual gambler.
 There will be easier access.
 Corner gambling spots will open up.
 It will become an accepted part of the entire process of consuming sports.
 People who have been running illegal operations will either try to go legit or see most of their business fade away.
 There will still be black market gambling, but it won’t be as nearly as prolific as it is now.

 There’s a dark side to gambling that needs to be addressed.
 States need to amp up their gambling addiction support.
-Teams and leagues need to realize that they should pay into a system that helps prevent addiction and supports fans who may stray too deep into sports gambling.
+Teams and leagues need to realize that they should pay into a system that helps prevent addiction and support fans who may stray too deep into sports gambling.

 Startups and Investors